jtcasablanca/workbench-example-agentic-rag/README.md

-# Overview: An Easy Button for
+# Overview: An Easy Button for Agentic RAG
 This [Retrieval Augmented Generation](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/) application uses an agentic approach to combine web search, hallucination controls and accuracy checks with RAG.
 Built with a Gradio front end, you can run it with AI Workbench without any complex setup.

+> **Note**
+>This app runs in [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html).
+Workbench is a lightweight developer platform that you can run on your own systems for free.
+It's an easy way to get up and running with complex AI applications and workloads in a short amount of time.

-The only requirement is curiosity.
+> The only requirement is curiosity.
 You don't need to be a developer or an expert.

 *Navigating the README:* [Application Overview](#the-agentic-rag-application) | [Get Started](#get-started) | [Deep Dive](#deep-dive) | [Self-Hosted Sizing Guide](#self-hosted-sizing-guide) | [License](#license)